 speaker

 Frank Watanabe

-Well, all of these diseases are highly promotionally sensitive.
-And I think that the scalp data as Patrick showed you in the photographs and also the IGA success data, the data is very, very compelling.
-So it will be important for our reps to get out and educate clinicians on the effectiveness of Zareve and the safety and tolerability of Zareve in scalp psoriasis, which there has not been any promotional educational efforts to date.
-So I think that there will be some, there will be incremental upside from the scalp indication as we get out and start promoting this data and also because it will help streamline the reimbursement process for using the foam in scalp psoriasis as well.
-Todd, I don't know if you have any other additional thoughts you want to add?
-I think that you covered it very
+Well, I mean, all of these diseases are highly promotionally sensitive.
+And, you know, I think that the scalp data is as Patrick showed you in the photographs and also the IGA success data, the data is very, very compelling.
+So it will be important for our reps to get out and educate clinicians on the effectiveness of Zareve and the safety and tolerability of Zareve in scalp psoriasis, which, you know, there has not been any promotion, no educational efforts to date.
+So I think that there will be, you know, some, you know, there will be incremental upside to from the scalp indication as we get out and start promoting this data, and also because it will help streamline the reimbursement process for using the foam in scalp psoriasis as well.
+Todd, I don't know if you have any other additional thoughts you want to add.
+No, you covered it very well.

+speaker